 - Heart problems.

 How often do you see an elderly person hold onto a piece of furniture or a wall after standing up?
-When I was younger, I used to get right up and it felt like I was sprinting away towards my next destination.
-Lately, studies are showing a possible connection to it and heart damage (resource).
+Lately, studies are showing a possible connection to it and heart damage (r).
 Unfortunately, some of the causes of low diastolic blood pressure is a result of medical treatments.

 Causes Of Low Diastolic Blood Pressure In The Elderly